 Applications made after the self-isolation period has ended

-For isolation periods that start on or after 1 February 2021, you can make a claim up to 21 days after your isolation period has ended.
-For example, if you were told to self-isolate on 1 February until 10 February, you will have until 3 March to make a claim.
+You can make a claim up to 21 days after your isolation period has ended.
+For example, if you were told to self-isolate on until 10 April, you will have until 1 May to make a claim.

 If you need to self-isolate more than once